Quplet/Qu-Enchantments/readme.md

 ## Installation

-This mod requires Fabric.
+This mod requires the Fabric or Quilt loader.
 I have no plans at the moment for making a Forge equivalent.
 I have not extensively tested what Fabric Loader versions work and don't work.
 This mod uses Minecraft 1.19+, so I believe any Fabric Loader 0.14.6 and beyond should work.
 This mod does utilize the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) so make sure you have that as well.